 International Dissertation Semester Research Fellowship

 This fellowship carries a $7,000 stipend per semester (up to two semesters), plus tuition waivers, for advanced doctoral students.
 These prestigious fellowships for advanced doctoral students are offered by the Graduate School to facilitate research and timely completion of the doctoral degree that requires extended research-time abroad.
 Recipients must enroll for a minimum number of dissertation hours during the research semester.
 Recipients must conduct research abroad for the duration of the fellowship.
 Applications are through the academic department Chair or College Dean as appropriate.
-The application window is now closed.
+The application window is now open.

 Leslie N. Wilson - Delores Auzenne Assistantship for Minorities

 This assistantship is available for all new or currently enrolled minority graduate students.
 Nomination is through the department or college, but competition for these awards is on a university-wide basis.
 The stipend is a minimum of $5,000 per academic year plus tuition waivers.
 Assistants also receive an annual health insurance subsidy.
-The application window is now closed.
+The application window is now open.